Spatio-temporal probabilistic forecast using MMAF-guided learning: MMAF-guided learning for stochastic feed-forward neural networks

 We could then select a generalized posterior distribution $\rho$ that minimizes the right-hand side of the inequality (\ref{PAC}).
 The generalized posterior selected in this way achieves the best possible generalization performance on data generated by $\bb{S}$, since the PAC-Bayesian bound certifies that the average generalization gap is minimal with high probability.
 If, for example, $\delta=0.025$, the algorithm is expected to generalize well, i.e., it has a low expected generalization gap with probability $95\%$.
 Note that, given an accuracy level $\epsilon$, the bound of the expected generalization gap in (\ref{PAC}) doesn't have to overcome this threshold to give a generalization guarantee.
 We call such bounds \emph{non-vacuous}.
 The ideal optimization routine will then be to select, for a given observed data set (which in our notations corresponds to one $\omega \in \Omega$), a generalized posterior distribution $\rho$ belonging to the set of all probability measures defined on $(\R^d, \mathcal{B}(\R^d))$ which minimizes the following target function:

 Note that the addend $\frac{\epsilon^2}{2\sqrt{m}}$ appearing in the inequality (\ref{PAC}) is not included because it is a constant factor and does not depend on $\theta$.
 A theoretical solution for (\ref{no}) is an open problem.
 We then turn to a numerical optimization.
 The problem with optimizing (\ref{no}) with respect to $\rho$ in the space of all probability measures on $(\R^d, \mathcal{B}(\R^d))$ lies in the simultaneous presence of the \emph{KL} and \emph{Chi-square} divergence in the bound.
-Especially, optimizing the \emph{Chi-square} leads to several numerical instabilities \cite{GD19}.
-Therefore, we typically approximate it instead of basing an optimization routine on its original definition, see \cite{optchi2, optchi} for some exemplary solutions.
+Especially, optimizing the \emph{Chi-square} leads to several numerical instabilities \citep{GD21}.
+Therefore, we typically approximate it rather than base an optimization routine on its original definition; see \cite{optchi2, optchi} for some exemplary solutions to such issue.
 In this work, we \emph{linearize} the \emph{Chi-square} divergence using a Taylor approximation \cite{ChiApprox}, that is we approximate $\chi^2(\rho,\pi) \simeq 2KL(\rho,\pi)$.
-Next, we choose the parameter $a$ in the embedding such that for $\delta=0.025$
+Next, we constrain the $\theta$-lex coefficient appearing in the bound by choosing the parameter $a$ in the design of the embedding such that for $\delta=0.025$